qmsstudios/uosstructure/Departments/02_Department of Epistemology/Department of Epistemology.md

 ### **Bachelor’s Programs (Undergraduate Level)**

-•	**B.Sc.
-Epistemology** – A foundational program exploring **traditional and contemporary theories of knowledge, justification, and belief systems**.
+Bachelor of Science Epistemology** – A foundational program exploring **traditional and contemporary theories of knowledge, justification, and belief systems**.

-•	**B.Sc.
-Consciousness Studies** – A structured program examining **the nature of perception, awareness, and cognitive transformation**.
+Bachelor of Science Consciousness Studies** – A structured program examining **the nature of perception, awareness, and cognitive transformation**.

-•	**B.Sc.
-Transpersonal Psychology** – A specialized program focusing on **higher states of cognition, mystical experiences, and expanded consciousness research**.
+Bachelor of Science Transpersonal Psychology** – A specialized program focusing on **higher states of cognition, mystical experiences, and expanded consciousness research**.

 ### **Master’s Programs (Graduate Level)**

-•	**M.Sc.
-Epistemology** – Advanced studies in **formal epistemic structures, cognitive justification, and philosophical knowledge analysis**.
+Master of Science Epistemology** – Advanced studies in **formal epistemic structures, cognitive justification, and philosophical knowledge analysis**.

-•	**M.Sc.
-Consciousness Studies** – A deep exploration of **consciousness models, phenomenology, and cognitive state alterations**.
+Master of Science Consciousness Studies** – A deep exploration of **consciousness models, phenomenology, and cognitive state alterations**.

-•	**M.Sc.
-Transpersonal Psychology** – Graduate-level research into **psychological transformation, spiritual cognition, and transcendent experiences**.
+Master of Science Transpersonal Psychology** – Graduate-level research into **psychological transformation, spiritual cognition, and transcendent experiences**.

-### **Doctoral Programs (Ph.D.
-Level)**
+### **Doctoral Programs (Ph.D. in Level)**

-•	**Ph.D.
-Epistemology** – High-level research into **theoretical and applied epistemology, advanced belief systems, and cognitive models of knowledge**.
+Ph.D. in Epistemology** – High-level research into **theoretical and applied epistemology, advanced belief systems, and cognitive models of knowledge**.

-•	**Ph.D.
-Consciousness Studies** – Scholarly inquiry into **expanded states of awareness, transrational cognition, and consciousness-based epistemics**.
+Ph.D. in Consciousness Studies** – Scholarly inquiry into **expanded states of awareness, transrational cognition, and consciousness-based epistemics**.

-•	**Ph.D.
-Transpersonal Psychology** – Cutting-edge research into **altered perception, expanded cognition, and transformative psychological states**.
+Ph.D. in Transpersonal Psychology** – Cutting-edge research into **altered perception, expanded cognition, and transformative psychological states**.

 These programs **train students to become scholars, researchers, and industry leaders**, equipping them with **a deep understanding of both traditional epistemology and consciousness-based knowledge models**.